turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Testing & Linting

-* **30 points** - Project has a running test suite that has 34 passing tests (a sad path and a happy path test for each endpoint)
+* **30 points** - Project has a running test suite that covers all happy and sad paths for the appropriate endpoints.
 * **-5** points for every missing/failing test

 ### JavaScript Style